-- The most common symptoms of low testosterone levels in men are related to reduced sexual performance (or erectile dysfunction); they can have erection but results in low quality of sex or less frequently or can not be maintained as long as before; it can also result in poor response to medications such as Viagra or Cialis
+- The most common symptoms of low levels in men are related to reduced sexual performance (or erectile dysfunction); they can have erection but results in low quality of sex or less frequently or can not maintain as long as before; it can also result in poor response to medications such as Viagra or Cialis

-- Testosterone deficiency results in decreased libido due to its impact on the brain, which regulates the sex drive
+- Male hormone deficiency results in decreased libido due to its impact on the brain, which regulates the sex drive

-- Low testosterone results in weight gain (especially around the middle) due to increased fat & reduced muscle mass; it also causes slower metabolism and less desire to exercise
+- Low T results in weight gain (especially around the middle) due to increase in fat & reduction in muscle mass; it also causes slower metabolism and less desire to exercise

 - Low T results in muscle weakness and loss of endurance; less tendency to play sports

-- Fatigue, low energy, frequently falling asleep after dinner (fatigue can be caused by reduced muscle strength, poor sleep, depression, and anemia — all affected by testosterone)
+- Fatigue, low energy, frequently falling asleep after dinner (fatigue can be due by low muscle strength, poor sleep, depression, and anemia — testosterone affects all these conditions)

-- Depression or anxiety, changes in mood, nervousness, and diminished sense of well being; higher irritability, anger, or negative thinking, poor response to anti-depressant medications; feeling terrible & no interest in life (stereotypical characteristics of aging that match with low testosterone symptoms in men)
+- Depression or anxiety, changes in mood, nervousness, and low sense of well being; higher irritability, anger, or negative thinking, poor response to anti-depressant medications; feeling terrible & no interest in life (stereotypical characteristics of aging that match with low T symptoms in men)